 In the scene where the toys send Buzz to see Lotso about transferring them to the Butterfly Room at Sunnyside, Buzz mentions the 'transom'.
 In the script, Rex says "What's a transom, Buzz?" as an homage to Drugstore Cowboy (1989).
 Michael Arndt had repeatedly begged Lee Unkrich to include the line in the movie, but the director didn't think it was necessary so was not used.
 It is, however, mentioned in the DVD commentary.

-Sid Phillips, the next-door-neighbor who was the first movie's major antagonist (he destroyed toys by blowing them up, and he liked to dismember toys and reconstruct them by mixing up their parts) makes a brief appearance in the third movie as a garbageman.
+Sid Phillips, the next-door-neighbor who was the first movie's main antagonist (he destroyed toys by blowing them up, and he liked to dismember toys and reconstruct them by mixing up their parts) makes a brief appearance in the third movie as a garbageman.
 He is identifiable by the same black and white skull t-shirt he wore during the first movie, and he is voiced by the same actor, Erik von Detten.
+It's unknown if he's still afraid of toys though.

 The plot of the movie is loosely based on the original treatment for Toy Story (1995), which had Tinny (from Tin Toy (1988)) getting lost at a rest stop and being found by a junk man, who throws him into back of his truck.
 Tinny meets a ventriloquist dummy and they both decide to stick together.
 But in the end they end up in a preschool where they'll never get lost or outgrown.